slowmist/Cryptocurrency-Security-Audit-Guide/README.md

 ## Cryptocurrency Exchange Listing Audit

-The SlowMist team adopts the strategy of "Black-box + Gray-box" to conduct a complete security test on the project in the way closest to the real attack.
+The SlowMist team adopts the strategy of "**Black-box + Gray-box**" to conduct a complete security test on the project in the way closest to the real attack.

 The SlowMist team examines the most concerned vulnerabilities of exchanges, they are as follows: